Pedigree Dogs Exposed: Sponsorships

-After the programme aired the BBC, which had broadcast Crufts for 42 years, announced that it was considering cutting its ties with the show.
-The Club, too, was considering their association with BBC, saying that they were confident of finding another broadcaster should things turn sour.
+After the programme aired, the BBC, which had broadcast Crufts for 42 years, announced that it was considering cutting its ties with the show.
+The club, too, was reconsidering their association with BBC, saying that they were confident of finding another broadcaster should things turn sour.
 Various sponsors, including the Royal Society for the Prevention of Cruelty to Animals, the People's Dispensary for Sick Animals and the UK's largest dog welfare charity, Dogs Trust, have since pulled out of the show.
 On 24 October, principal sponsor Pedigree Petfoods withdrew their sponsorship of Crufts—estimated at between £0.5 to £1.5 million per year—ending a 44-year relationship; however, it remained an official sponsor through their Royal Canin brand.
 This was followed by major sponsor Hill's Pet Nutrition's withdrawal from the event one week later.

 On 12 December, the BBC dropped Crufts 2009 from its schedule after failing to agree on terms with the Kennel Club.
 Their request to drop 12 "at-risk" breeds from the main event was rejected by the Kennel Club, who called the request "unreasonable" and said that it would compromise their "contractual obligations" and "general responsibility to dog exhibitors and our audience".
 The Kennel Club's contract with the BBC was worth a six-figure annual sum and ended in 2010.